Photography (Major)

 Morgan Cady Lee '13

-I will be photographing my exploration of the pilgrims, the towns who support them through their journey, the relevance of history found within the roads, and the human bonds I hope to create.
+I will be photographing my exploration of the pilgrims of Camino de Santiago, the towns who support them through their journey, the relevance of history found within the roads, and the human bonds I hope to create.
 I desperately want to find a faith in something I cannot see or hold or hear, even if it is just a belief that everyone is somehow connected by their search for something greater, for something that cannot be found alone.
 These photographs will pose questions of belief and a desire to find meaning beyond daily life struggles, and in looking at this series, others will be able to relate this physical journey to their own life quests.

 Suzanna Zak '12